On Vector Spaces with Formal Infinite Sums: Orthogonality, Smallness, and Reflectivity

-As was shown in Lemma~\ref{lem:simple_char}, under condition (A1), condition (A2) forces the selection of objects $c \in \cC$ such that $\cC(-,c)$ maps a certain class of maps $\cA$ to monomorphisms of sets (or of vector spaces, in the $\k$-enriched setting), and analogously condition (A$3^*$), once we assume (A$1^*$) and that $\cC$ contains all objects of the form $\Fin^\k V$ for $V \in \Vect$ (Lemma~\ref{lem:SigmaVect_char}).
+As was shown in Lemma~\ref{lem:simple_char}, under condition \ref{SV:A1}, condition \ref{SV:A2} says that all objects $c$ of the category $\cC$ are such that $\cC(-,c)$ maps a certain class of maps $\cA$ to monomorphisms of sets (or of vector spaces, in the $\bfk$-enriched setting).
+Similarly, once we assume \ref{SV:A1*} and that $\cC$ contains all objects of the form $\Fin V$ for $V \in \Vect$, \ref{SV:A3*} can also be phrased in such form (see Lemma~\ref{lem:SigmaVect_char}~(4)).

-This is indeed a naturally occurring construction: it amounts to select those objects $c\in \cC$ which "see" the arrows in the class $\cA$ as epimorphisms.
-A natural example is: in the category of topological spaces the separated ones are those who "see" dense maps as epimorphisms.
+This is indeed a naturally occurring construction: it amounts to require that objects $c\in \cC$ ``see'' the arrows in the class $\cA$ as epimorphisms.
+A natural example is: in the category of topological spaces the separated ones are those which ``see'' dense maps as epimorphisms.